Occupational Medicine Clinic

 Respirator Fit Test Solution at Urgent Care + TeleHealth

 Stay safe on the job!
 At Urgent Care + TeleHealth clinics in Napa, Sonoma and Benicia, we now offer an OSHA-approved quantitative respirator fit testing which ensures that masks fit properly and employers meet OSHA compliance.
-Our goal is to help employers comply with the annual OSHA-required fit tests for N95 masks and respirators by providing a quick and accurate service.
+Our goal is to help employers comply with the annual OSHA mask tests for N95 masks, respirators and gas masks by providing a quick and accurate service.

 A respirator fit test is a procedure used to determine the proper fit of a full face mask, half-face respirator or N95 mask on an individual.
 The fit test ensures that the respirator is properly sealed to the user’s face, so that inhaled air is filtered through the respirator rather than bypassing it.